-Day 1 – Absolute Basics
+Day 1 – Absolute Basics – Blender introduction tutorial

 Day 2 – Object Editing

-On the second day, we will learn how to edit mesh objects, selection methods and we will create a few very basic objects and try to understand how to bring out different shapes in object editing mode.
+On the second day, we will learn how to edit mesh objects, and selection methods and we will create a few very basic objects and try to understand how to bring out different shapes in object editing mode.

 Day 3 – Modifiers

 The third chapter will be about modifiers, What are modifiers and vertex weights, and their use and discuss different use case scenarios.
-It also will create few objects in combination with multiple modifiers.
+It also will create a few objects in combination with multiple modifiers.

 Day 4 – Shaders, Textures & UV

 On the Fourth Day, we will discuss the materials.
-How do the basic materials work and the meaning of terms used in shaders, How to mix shaders, set up basic PBR shader, textures, etc.?
+How do the basic materials work and the meaning of terms used in shaders, How to mix shaders, set up basic PBR shaders, textures, etc.?
 We will also talk about UV a bit and will shade all the models we created in modifier chapters.

 Day 5 – Lighting

-It’s about basic tools of lighting, what are the different categories of lights, and how they work, such as HDR Lighting, Making Lamp Objects, Emission Shaders etc. We will also discuss and make few light setups with different sources and render them out.
+It’s about basic tools of lighting, what are the different categories of lights, and how they work, such as HDR Lighting, Making Lamp Objects, Emission Shaders etc. We will also discuss and make a few light setups with different sources and render them out.

-Day 6 – Modelling a Aircraft
+Day 6 – Blender Tutorial – Modelling an Aircraft

-This is where everything will start making sense as we make a really fun looking animated aircraft model which will also be the part of an animated scene.
+This is where everything will start making sense as we make a really fun looking animated aircraft model which will also be part of an animated scene.
 In this chapter, we will work with blueprints and make a 3d model, solve all the basics modelling related problems on a beginner level, and use all the tools of object editing in a practical context.
 Then we will set up the final asset and shade it for a still render with Eevee.

-Day 7 – Animating a Aircraft
+Day 7 – final Blender tutorial: Animating an Aircraft

 The last chapter will be all about animation.
 We will begin with how to prepare a model for animation.

 Talk about the basic tools of animations in 3D and make a bouncing ball to understand how keyframes work.
 We will also discuss how to set up keys for different parameters and what are the possibilities of keying parameters available on object and modifier levels.
-We will also talk about curve editor, f curves, animation f-curve modifiers, and lot more.
+We will also talk about curve editor, f curves, animation f-curve modifiers, and a lot more.

 It doesn’t have a character because, for first-time users, it could be very overwhelming to introduce the character process.
 But once you clear out all the fundamentals, you would be in a better position to discuss the character-related aspects for later Blender tutorials.

 By the end of this series, you should have enough confidence to take on any 3d related challenge on your own.
-Basically, this course will build up a solid ground from where you can see things clearly and start your journey ahead and research about it.
+Basically, this course will build up a solid ground from where you can see things clearly and start your journey ahead and research it.